s-bariya-h/case_study_challenge/README.md

 - You will see the test cases running.
 - After the first run, you will see `cypress/videos` and `cypress/screenshots` folders appear in your local machine.
 Check out there content for yourself!
 - If you want to see/edit the content of the test file, go to `~/cypress/integration/spec.js`
-- `specs.js` files follows the generic content in the `~/cypress/config/config.js` file.
+- `spec.js` file follows the generic content in the `~/cypress/config/config.js` file.
 - If you edit the tests and run again, change the content of the `spec.js` file and run `docker-compose up` again from the terminal.

 ---